-Comparisons with the previous year's data are complicated by a change from the MHRA using a dedicated COVID-19 platform to the standard Yellow Card reporting pathway for the COVID-19 vaccine.
-Within this report, the data for 2022/23 largely includes reports for COVID-19 vaccines, but is compared to data for 2021/22 which excluded COVID-19 vaccines.
+Comparisons with the previous year's data are complicated by a change from the MHRA using a dedicated COVID-19 platform to using the standard Yellow Card reporting pathway for reports involving COVID-19 vaccines.

 In 2021/22, 23,438 reports were submitted (1420 Yellow Card reports and 22,018 COVID-19 vaccine reports).